BiTinerary/anEmptyKitchenChair/README.md

 <img src='https://github.com/BiTinerary/anEmptyKitchenChair/blob/master/Graveyard/treeExample.png?raw=true'>

 ### How?
 Automate Google searches for each of the deceased names + "Police Shooting" and collect the top three results.
 Download each of these youtube videos/htmls/pdfs and store offline.
+Note that API results do vary from manual search results.

 Automation/offline content allows for:
 * Updating dbase info as more content comes out and trials/lawsuits/prosecutions are finalized.